cklunch/NEON-Lesson-Building-Data-Skills/_posts/disturb-events-co13/2016-08-23-COOP-NEIS-Precipitation-In-R.md

 values.
 Do we have any NoData values in our data?

-    # if we have a simple histogram of
+    # histogram - would allow us to see 999.99 NA values
+    # or other "weird" values that might be NA if we didn't know the NA value
     hist(precip.boulder$HPCP)

 ![ ]({{ site.baseurl }}/images/rfigs/disturb-events-co13/COOP-NEIS-Precipitation-In-R/no-data-values-hist-1.png)